What is Men’s Health?

 Compared to women, men are more likely to start and continue smoking tobacco.
 For many men, smoking is habitual and very difficult to stop.
-Smoking cigarettes, cigars, dipping tobacco, and vaping all come with different risks but can be attributed to an increase in heart attacks, chronic obstructive pulmonary disease, lung cancer, head and neck cancer, bladder cancer, and autoimmune disease.
+Smoking cigarettes, cigars, dipping tobacco, and vaping all come with different risks but can be attributed to an increase in heart attacks, chronic obstructive pulmonary disease, lung cancer, head and neck cancer, bladder cancer,

 Second-hand smoke, air pollution, and chemicals can also cause damage to the lungs.
 Depending on when a man quits smoking, he can add 4-10 years to his life.
 Smoking cessation is difficult, but there are medications and behavioral techniques to help.
 Speak with your primary doctor for more information.

 Eating right and maintaining a healthy weight is the best way to prevent chronic health conditions like diabetes, coronary artery disease, sleep apnea, and many cancers.
 Try slowly replacing pre-packaged and processed food products with fresh fruits and vegetables, whole grains, high-fiber foods, and lean meats.